capstanlqc/omegat-guides/docs/exercises/tag.md

 ## Exercise 04.1: insert tags

-1. Go to segment #9, which is untranslated.
+1. Go to segment #10, which is untranslated.

-    > Source text reads: `There are no &lt;g1&gt;right&lt;/g1&gt; answers.` <!-- segment should be untranslated -->
+    > Source text reads: `There are no <g1>right</g1> answers.` <!-- segment should be untranslated -->

-2. Notice the tags in the segment.
+2. Notice the two tags in the segment.

     > @quiz: what do you think these are?
-How to we handle them: should we ignore them or reproduce them in the translation?
+How to we handle them: should we ignore them or reproduce them in the translation? @todo: move to quiz or remove

-3. Translate segment #9.
-Suggested translation: "Il n’y a pas de bonne réponse."
+3. Translate segment #10.

+    > Suggested translation: `Il n’y a pas de bonne réponse.`

-4. Select the part of the translation that corresponds to “right”
+4. Select the part of the translation that corresponds to "right"

     > Tip: you should select `bonne`